Interactions Dashboard¶

 -

-When customers are placed on hold (either themselves or by an agent), the system will not display transcripts of any customer speech during the hold period.
+When customers are placed on hold (either themselves or by an agent), the system doesn't display transcripts of any customer speech during the hold period.

 -